-The Adult Health (AH) Program prepares registered nurses to develop advanced competencies in nursing practice and strategies for improving the quality of patient care.
+The Adult Health Clinical Nurse Specialist (CNS) Program prepares registered nurses to develop advanced competencies in nursing practice and strategies for improving the quality of patient care.
 The curriculum emphasizes the development of adult health nursing clinical expertise based on an in-depth understanding of nursing practice and theory.
 In addition, students are introduced to a variety of patient care models, including case management.
-The graduate will be prepared to assume leadership/management roles in adult health nursing practice.
+The graduate will be prepared to assume leadership/management and education roles in adult health medical/surgical nursing practice.

-Graduates of the program who have completed 500 hours of supervised clinical practicum will be eligible to take the national certification examination for medical-surgical clinical nurse specialist from the American Nurses Credentialing Center.
+Graduates of the program, who have completed 500 hours of supervised clinical practicum, will be eligible to take the national certification examination for medical-surgical clinical nurse specialist from the American Nurses Credentialing Center.

-The AH program is offered as a 42-credit master's degree for baccalaureate prepared nurses.
+The CNS program is offered as a 42-credit master's degree for baccalaureate prepared nurses.
 In addition, NURS 583, Independent Study, may be utilized to perform a research project, to enhance an area of primary practice, or to take an elective that will broaden the student's knowledge base.

 Each student is required to complete a clinical practicum.
-The practicum (NURS 564, 574, 584) is taken over three semesters.
-Students are expected to obtain a practitioner(s) who will serve as preceptor(s) for clinical practicums in the AH program.
+The practicum (NURS 564, 574, 583, 584) is taken over four semesters.
+Students are expected to obtain a practitioner(s) who will serve as preceptor(s) for clinical practicums in the CNS program.
 The preceptor(s) must be a master's-prepared nurse or a licensed physician.
 Additional clinical preceptorships may be arranged to meet the needs of the individual student.
-Each credit of clinical equals eight hours per week so that total clinical practicum time is 392 hours for the AH program.
-Students who desire to take the national certification examination for clinical nurse specialists from the American Nurse Credentialing Center immediately upon graduation may take an additional 108 hours of supervised clinical practicum as part of their Independent Study requirement.
+Each credit of clinical equals eight hours per week so that total clinical practicum time is 504 hours for the CNS program.
+Nursing 583 is the final clinical course for the CNS program.
+In conjunction with a mentor, the student is expected to focus on a specialty area of CNS practice, devoting one credit of practicum and two credits to didactic work.